sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 ALiBi operates by injecting positional information through a bias matrix added to the self-attention scores before the softmax operation.
 The magnitude of this bias is proportional to the distance between the query and key tokens, establishing an intrinsic relationship between position and attention strength.
 Mathematically, this transforms the standard attention computation by introducing a position-aware bias term.

 The architecture proposed by (Press et al. [2021] <d-cite key="press2021train"></d-cite>) specifically addresses autoregressive decoder-only scenarios, implementing causal attention through a lower-triangular matrix structure.
 This ensures that each token can only attend to its predecessors.
-The resulting attention pattern can be represented as:
+The resulting attention pattern can be represented as shown in the figure

 {% include figure.html path="assets/img/2025-05-07-positional-embedding/ALiBi1.png" class="img-fluid" %}
 <div class="caption">